yttriumz/notes-foam/notes-OS/Linux/cross-distro/KVM.md

 #### TearFree (on host)

-This failed to work on my machine.
 Edit `/etc/X11/xorg.conf.d/20-intel.conf`.
+But this failed to work on my machine.

 *References*: